 If I had to list some cons…

 Not all products meet USDA Organic standards.
 Their kids products do meet USDA Organic standards, which is nice, but not all.
-Still, if you look at the chart on their soul food page, you’ll see they’re making a huge effort to improve the amount of organics they use.
+Still, the company is making a huge effort to improve the amount of organics they use.

 I’m not a fan of their Twisted Fruit products.
 For one, I think kids can eat real fruit.
 For two, real fruit doesn’t come with wrappers – which recycled or not still require material and energy.
 Cedar likes their Twisted Fruit, but I won’t usually buy them since we have real fruit at home.
 This isn’t actually anything against this company in particular.
-I don’t like other organic fruit snacks much either – in fact soon I’ll post a recipe for some homemade fruit snacks (wrapper free!).
+I don’t like other organic fruit snacks much either.

 4.5 out of 5 little trees.
 If this company made all their products full on USDA Organic I’d likely have given them 5 trees.
 I searched around to see if I could find any skeletons in their company closet, but couldn’t find anything.
 From all I’ve seen this appears to be a company you can trust.
 Their products won’t fill you or your family with chemicals you don’t need and they maintain some killer eco and community ethics.